qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Quickstart
 ..........

-.. note: In the section following this one, you will find ALL possible options to install different versions of QGIS in different versions of Debian/Ubuntu.
+.. note:: In the section following this one, you will find ALL possible options to install different versions of QGIS in different versions of Debian/Ubuntu.
+If you have problems, verify there whether your distribution is still supported as the repositories also contain older **unsupported** distributions with the last QGIS version that was supported.
+Beware that those might have meanwhile ceased to work.

 Here you will simply install the latest stable QGIS (|version|.x |codename|) in your Debian or Ubuntu without having to edit config files.